Evaneos/eslint-config-base/README.md

 # ESLint (and Prettier) config

-This package provides Evaneos's configs for front projects.
+This package provides Evaneos' configs for front projects.

--   .eslintrc as an extensible shared config.
+-   `.eslintrc` as an extensible shared config.
--   .prettierrc as an importable file
+-   `.prettierrc` as an importable file

-These are settings for ESLint and Prettier used by Evaneos.

 ## What it does

-This setup lints and formats your JavaScript code based on evaneos practices.
+This setup lints and formats your JavaScript code based on Evaneos practices.
 Feel free to override the rules that make sense for you.

 ## Installing